pclewis/pclewis.github.io/_posts/2016-10-22-shenzhen-io-tetris.md

 There are only 4 possible rotations for a piece, so that's easy to fit in a digit.
 The default LCD matrix is 10x12, so X already fits in a digit, and Y can fit in a digit if we give up the bottom two rows.

-Thus we can store our whole state in one register: the first digit is the rotation (0-3), the second digit is the row (0-9), and the third digit is the column (0-9).
+Thus we can store our whole state in one register: the left digit is the rotation (0-3), the middle digit is the row (0-9), and the right digit is the column (0-9).

-To move a piece right or left we just add or subtract 1, to move it up and down we add or subtract 10, and to rotate it we add or subtract 100.
+To move a piece right or left we just `add 1` or `sub 1`, to move it down we `add 10`, and to rotate it we `add 100`.

 To convert this number to a cell on the matrix, we remove the rotation (`dst 2 0`) and `add 1`.